Einzelhaft

 Einzelhaft (Solitary Confinement or Incarcerated!)
 (1982) is the debut album by Austrian singer Falco.
 It was released in Austria, Germany, the United States, Japan, Spain, Italy, Canada, Sweden and Finland.

 The album achieved some success with its flagship single, "Der Kommissar", an innovative and influential German-language rap song.
 An English version of the song by After the Fire was a hit in 1983.

-A promotional single, "Auf der Flucht (On the Run)", was released in the U.S. and France.
+A promotional single, "Auf der Flucht (On the Run)", was released in the US and France.
 In 1983 the single, "Maschine Brennt / On the Run", hit No. 9 on US Club Play Singles.

 Other songs on Einzelhaft are heavily indebted to the "Berlin Trilogy" of David Bowie: "Nie mehr Schule" borrows its music from Bowie's instrumental track from Low called "Speed of Life", whereas "Helden von heute" is a transparent rewrite of Bowie's song, "Heroes".

 Background

 In 1980 Falco, who played in the band Drahdiwaberl, signed a contract for three solo albums produced by Robert Ponger and managed by Markus Spiegel.
 The first single was "That Scene (Ganz Wien)", which reached No. 11 on the Austrian radio chart Ö3-Hitparade.
 The German version, which is more popular, is called "Ganz Wien".
 The song was not noticed in other countries.